Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 3. Browse through system files and folders to specify path to downloaded boot image.
 4. Browse through system files and folders to specify path to downloaded platform image.
 5. Specify path to RPMs directory if required.
 6. Select either **Wi-Fi** or **Ethernet** check box to connect to respective network.
-If not required you can clear both check boxes.
+If it is not required, you can clear both check boxes.
 7. Click **Ok** to save the profile.

 ## Flash through command line